BioinformaNicks/Bioinformatics-training-collection/README.md

 - [IRKernel](https://github.com/IRkernel/IRkernel)
 ## R Courses
 There are numerous sources to learn from, both free and paid.
 In this section, I will recommend several tutorials or MOOC's (Massive Open Online Courses).
-Courses for specific packages will be listed under the R Packages section.

 - Paid
     - Udemy